FelixOnline/v2/content/articles/2011-12-1-origin-of-symmetry.md

  - /music/1876/origin-of-symmetry
 imported: true
 comments:
+ - value: >
- - FINALLY Felix Music reviews something Ive actually bloody heard ofAnd I agree  this album and Muse are absolutely brilliantNo pretentious sillyhatwearing monotonous splurge that someone has conjured up by twisting several dials on a mixer they bought on ebay whilst simultaneously swaying from side to side and moving their arms around like an octopus on LSD Just a great band that a lot of people likeGreat article Thank youIm SO confused Finally Felix Music reviews something Ive actually bloody heard of Im a big Muse fan but I WANT to be told about music I havent heard of
+     FINALLY Felix Music reviews something I've actually bloody heard of! <br> <br>And I agree - this album, and Muse, are absolutely brilliant. <br> <br>No pretentious silly-hat-wearing monotonous splurge that someone has conjured up by twisting several dials on a mixer they bought on ebay whilst simultaneously swaying from side to side and moving their arms around like an octopus on LSD.
+Just a great band that a lot of people like. <br> <br>Great article.
+Thank you.,I'm SO confused.
+"Finally Felix Music reviews something I've actually bloody heard of!"
+I'm a big Muse fan, but I WANT to be told about music I haven't heard of.

 # Article Taxonomies
 categories: